 HOT CROSS BUN AND NUTMEG TRAY BAKE

-- melted butter for brushing
+- melted butter, for greasing tray

-- ½ cup white chocolate buttons
+- ½ cup chocolate chips, white

-- 4 large eggs
+- 4 egg yolks

-- handful of pecan nuts, to serve
+- 1/4 cup pecan nuts, chopped, to serve

 - crème anglaise, to serve

 - Preheat oven to 180°C. Brush a shallow (5cm deep and 28cm X 24cm base measurements) tray with melted butter.